Best cycling base layers 2026: The starting point for on-bike comfort

 Reasons to avoid

-The simply named Pas Normal sleeveless base layer is a stylish and minimalistic base layer constructed mostly of Polyester mesh.
+With a temperature use rating of 15/30C - 59/86F, the simply named Pas Normal Sleeveless base layer is a versatile and minimalistic cycling base layer constructed mostly of soft Polyester mesh.

-It's available in seven colours and has a Pas Normal logo on the front and a large vertical 'Road to nowhere' lettering down the back.
+It is, however, available in four colours and has a Pas Normal logo on the front and a large vertical 'Road to Nowhere' lettering down the back.
 It feels very unobtrusive to wear, almost like a second skin.

-Pas Normal also provides a 50% discount crash replacement policy in the event of an off too.
+Pas Normal also provides a 50% discount crash replacement policy in the event of an off as well.

 Specifications